syntithenai/hermod/README.md

 When the ASR detects a long silence (XX sec) in the audio stream, the final transcript is sent and the ASR service clears it's audio transcription buffer for the site.

-(TODO) Optionally (depending on the service implementation),  when the ASR detects a short silence in the audio data (word gap xx ms ), a partial transcript is sent.
+The software provides two alternate ASR services
+-  deepspeech local.
+Less accurate, slower.
+No Internet required.
+-  Google ASR.
+Faster, more accurate.
+Requires Internet.

+TODO Explore the possibilities of running both concurrently in 'economy mode'  where HD ASR from google is activated after a misunderstanding or explicitly for filling text slots.

+From the previous version which included more ASR engines
+>
-ASR is the most computationally expensive element of the protocol.
+> ASR is the most computationally expensive element of the protocol.
 Some of the implementations described below require more processing power and memory than is available on a Raspberry Pi.
 In particular running multiple offline models is likely to be unresponsive on low power machines.
+>

-Open source implementations of ASR include Kaldi, Mozilla DeepSpeech and PocketSphinx.
+> Open source implementations of ASR include Kaldi, Mozilla DeepSpeech and PocketSphinx.
+>

-Closed source implementations include Snips, Google and Amazon Transcribe.
+> Closed source implementations include Snips, Google and Amazon Transcribe.
+>

-Snips has the advantage being optimised minimum hardware and for of providing a downloadable model so transcription requests can be run on local devices (including Raspberry Pi).
+> Snips has the advantage being optimised minimum hardware and for of providing a downloadable model so transcription requests can be run on local devices (including Raspberry Pi).
+>

-The ASR service allows the use of a suite of ASR processor implementations where each model is customised.
+> The ASR service allows the use of a suite of ASR processor implementations where each model is customised.
 The `asrModel` parameter of an ASR start message allows switching between models on the fly.
+>

--   Snips provides a reasonable quality general model but works best when the using the web UI to create a specific ASR model.
+> -   Snips provides a reasonable quality general model but works best when the using the web UI to create a specific ASR model.
--   Google or Amazon offer the best recognition accuracy because of access to large voice data sets and would be more appropriate for arbitrary transcription.
+> -   Google or Amazon offer the best recognition accuracy because of access to large voice data sets and would be more appropriate for arbitrary transcription.
--   The open source solutions are not quite as accurate as the commercial offerings [citing WER under 10%](https://hacks.mozilla.org/2017/11/a-journey-to-10-word-error-rate/)  which approaches the human error rate of 5.83 and works very well when combined with NLU.
+> -   The open source solutions are not quite as accurate as the commercial offerings [citing WER under 10%](https://hacks.mozilla.org/2017/11/a-journey-to-10-word-error-rate/)  which approaches the human error rate of 5.83 and works very well when combined with NLU.
+>

-Some implementations perform recognition once off on an audio fragment.
+> Some implementations perform recognition once off on an audio fragment.
 Other implementations allow for streaming audio and sending intermediate recognition results.
+>

-ASR implementations from Google and Amazon provide punctuation in results.
+> ASR implementations from Google and Amazon provide punctuation in results.
+>

-Google also implements automatic language(en/fr/jp) detection and provides a request parameter to select background noise environment.
+> Google also implements automatic language(en/fr/jp) detection and provides a request parameter to select background noise environment.
+>

-As at 28/12/18, Amazon and Google charge $0.006 AUD / 15 second chunk of audio.
+> As at 28/12/18, Amazon and Google charge $0.006 AUD / 15 second chunk of audio.
+>

-Depending on the implementation, the ASR model can be fine tuned to the set of words you want to recognise.
+> Depending on the implementation, the ASR model can be fine tuned to the set of words you want to recognise.
+>

--   Snips provides a web UI to build and download models
+> -   Snips provides a web UI to build and download models
--   Google allows phraseHints to be sent with a recognition request.
+> -   Google allows phraseHints to be sent with a recognition request.
--   Amazon offers an API or web UI to develop vocabularies in addition to the general vocabulary.
+> -   Amazon offers an API or web UI to develop vocabularies in addition to the general vocabulary.
--   The open source implementations Deepspeech and Kaldi offer examples of training the ASR model.
+> -   The open source implementations Deepspeech and Kaldi offer examples of training the ASR model.
+>

-For some implementations, a pool of ASR processors is managed by the service to support multiple concurrent requests.
+> For some implementations, a pool of ASR processors is managed by the service to support multiple concurrent requests.
 In particular, implementation using Kaldi provides this feature using [gstreamer](https://github.com/alumae/kaldi-gstreamer-server).

 #### Message Reference